By Maja Čarni and Špela Košak

 The parliament’s rules of procedure provide also for a shortened and urgent procedure for the adoption of a law.
 The proposer of a law may propose shortened procedure in the event of minor amendments to the law, less demanding harmonization of the law with other laws or with the law of the European Union, or amendments to laws related to decisions of the Constitutional Court.
 Urgent procedure for the adoption of a law may only be proposed by the Government in the interests of the security or defense of the state, or in order to eliminate the consequences of natural disasters, or to prevent consequences regarding the functioning of the state that would be difficult to remedy.
 The merits of these two procedures are reduced time limits determined for the regular legislative procedure and implementation of all stages of the legislative procedure at one and the same session.

 Our legislative regulation includes the possibility that the National Council, one third of deputies or at least 40.000 voters request that the adopted law be reconsidered on a subsequent referendum.
 If such a request is given, the National Council is obliged to call such referendum.
 This results in delaying the enactment of the law by several months – especially when the request is submitted by the voters.
-In this case, the initiators of referendum (supported by the signatures of at least 1000 voters) must be given a time limit by which they have to collect the required 40.000 signatures of voters (30 days).
+In this case, the initiators of referendum (supported by the signatures of at least 2.500 voters) must be given a time limit by which they have to collect the required 40.000 signatures of voters (30 days).
 Here it should be mentioned that in Slovenia, in principle a referendum might be called in respect of any law.
 The only exception is when it would cause unconstitutional consequences, which, however, are decided on by the Constitutional Court.
+The relatively easy way to call for a referendum has resulted in quite some referendums every year which makes it difficult for the government to implement highly unpopular policies (such as for example a reform of the retirement system) and is thus under discussion.

-There are 2 law faculties in Slovenia, one in Ljubljana (created in 1919) and another one in Maribor (created in 1975).
-Both of them offer also post-graduate studies; the field of the studies varies every year.
-Both are also included in the Erasmus program of the European Union.
-The Ljubljana Law faculty’s library offers some 118.000 titles and access to some databases as Ius info.
+There are 3 law faculties in Slovenia, one in Ljubljana (created in 1919), one in Maribor (created in 1975) and one in Nova Gorica (created in 2005 and the only private one).
+All of them offer also post-graduate studies; the field of the studies varies every year.
+All are also included in the Erasmus program of the European Union.
+The Ljubljana Law faculty’s library offers some 118.000 titles and access to some databases such as Ius info.
 The faculty also has the United Nations Depository Library DL-27 in the framework of the Institute for international law and international relations.
-It mostly contains the documents, monographic and serial publications and other UN materials.
+It mostly contains documents, monographic and serial publications and other UN materials.
 Borrowing of the materials is on disposal free of charge for all the citizens of Republic of Slovenia.
 Maribor Law faculty’s library contains some 32.000 titles, free access to Ius info, Lexis Nexis, European Review of Contract Law and INIS Database.
+The library of the European Law faculty in Nova Gorica is under construction (with 1.351 entries in the libraries database).

 Slovene libraries’ databases - COBISS